Heart & Sole

 Two girls

-• Lottery registration for the spring season is open through 11:59 pm on Tuesday, January 24.
+• Lottery registration is open through 11:59 pm on Tuesday, January 16.

-• A random, computer-generated lottery will take place on Wednesday, January 25 for teams that are full.
-For any teams that don't fill through the lottery, registration reopens by 3 pm on Wednesday, January 25 and will remain open through Wednesday, February 15 on a first-come, first-served basis.
+• A computer-generated lottery will take place on Wednesday, January 17 for teams that are full.
+For any teams that don't fill through the lottery, registration reopens by 3 pm on Wednesday, January 17 and will remain open through Wednesday, February 21 on a first-come, first-served basis.

-• Practice for all teams begins the week of February 6.
+• Practices for all teams begin the week of February 12.

-• The Girls on the Run 5K celebration is Saturday, April 29.
+• The Girls on the Run 5K celebration is TBA.

 Two girls